Lawani-EJ/John.dev/README.md

-# Said MOUNAIM
+# Lawani Elyon John

-Mounaim.dev is a personal project built with Next.js and TailwindCSS.
+John.dev is a personal project built with Next.js and TailwindCSS.

 ## Getting Started